Dissecting Spectral Granger Causality through Partial Information Decomposition: Methods

 for each atom $\alpha \in \mathcal{A}$, where $\preceq$ identifies precedence based on the partial ordering imposed by the lattice structure (see Fig. 1; the ordering is from top to bottom).
 Moreover, according to the consistency equations of PID\cite{gutknecht2021bits}, the redundancy function computed for an atom formed by a single subset of sources is the bivariate GC from the sources to the target, i.e. $F^{\cap}_{X_{\alpha} \rightarrow Y}=F_{X_{\alpha} \rightarrow Y}$ if $J=1$.
 This implies that, according to (\ref{RedundantGC}), any bivariate GC is decomposed as the sum of GC atoms located at the same level or below in the lattice; for instance, the atoms of the GC $F_{X_1\rightarrow Y}$ are identified by the red circles in Fig. 1.

 Given (\ref{RedundantGC}), if the redundant GC is known the GC amounts associated to all atoms can be retrieved iteratively starting from the bottom of the lattice or compactly via M\"{o}bius inversion \cite{jansma2025fast}.
 Therefore, solving the PID amounts to define the redundant GC $F^{\cap}_{X_{\alpha} \rightarrow Y}$ for each atom $\alpha \in \mathcal{A}$.
-Here, we follow the rationale of the recently proposed partial information rate decomposition \cite{faes2025partial}, employing frequency-domain expansion and defining the redundant GC as the full-frequency integral of the so-called \textit{spectral redundant GC}:
+Here, we follow the rationale of the recently proposed partial information rate decomposition \cite{faes2025partial}.
+We exploit the minimum mutual information principle at the pointwise level in the spectral domain to provide a frequency-specific definition of redundant GC which, if integrated over all frequencies, yields the time-domain redundant GC.
+Specifically, employing frequency-domain expansion we define the redundant GC as the full-frequency integral of the pointwise \textit{spectral redundant GC}:

-The pointwise spectral redundant GC is in turn defined, at each normalized angular frequency $\omega \in [0,\pi]$, by taking the minimum of the spectral GCs directed to the target process from each subset of drivers composing the analyzed atom:
+which is in turn defined, at each normalized angular frequency $\omega \in [0,\pi]$, by taking the minimum of the spectral GCs directed to the target process from each subset of drivers composing the analyzed atom:

 where $f_{X_{\alpha_j}\rightarrow Y}(\omega)$ is the spectral GC defined in (\ref{SGC}).
 Then, given the spectral redundant GCs computed via (\ref{SpectralRedGC}) over the lattice, applying M\"{o}bius inversion leads to derive the so-called \textit{spectral atomic GCs} expressed, for each atom $\alpha \in \mathcal{A}$, as